cerbero90/laravel-enum/README.md

 A handy set of Artisan commands is provided out of the box to interact with enums seamlessly.

-We can annotate enums to ease our IDE autocomplete for case methods, meta methods, translations, etc. by running the `enum:annotate` command:
+We can annotate enums to ease our IDE autocompletion for case methods, meta methods, translations, etc. by running the `enum:annotate` command:

 ```bash
 php artisan enum:annotate